 - i.
 Provide proof that: - 1.
 Property taxes are current, - 2.
 They have an approved payment plan, or - 3.
 There is an approved property tax exemption in place - ii.
 Agree to a limited subrogation of any future awards related to Hurricane Harvey according to duplication of benefits requirements - iii.
 Agree to lien period and lien requirements

 Property must:

 - i.
 Not be in a floodway - ii.
-Have an environmental clearance the City and County partner on projects that provide housing
+Have an environmental clearance

 Development:

 - i.
 Must meet CDBG-DR eligibility requirements - ii.
 Must be located within the city limits of Houston, except in certain cases where